-Mr. Roseman has decades of domestic and international experience with executives in the energy industries, and expertise in energy resiliency, sustainability, regulation, transmission, and distributed generation.
-He is currently directing the US Energy Association’s Electricity Market Initiative (EMI), a position designed to integrate the power markets in 11 countries in Southeast Europe.
-He formed the EMI group, which is on a pathway to create significant benefits for the region, and opportunities for new energy infrastructure and investment.
-He is also on the Board of the Energy Bar Association, and on EPRI's Customer Resilience Task Force.
+Mr. Roseman has decades of domestic and international experience with executives in the energy industries, and expertise in clean energy, climate change and sustainability, markets and regulation, electric transmission, and resiliency.
+He founded and directed USEA’s Electricity Market Initiative for years, designed to integrate the power markets in 11 countries in Southeast Europe (SEE), create significant regional benefits, and stimulate new energy infrastructure and investment.
+He now directs the Clean Energy Program of USEA’s Just and Secure Energy Transition, in both SEE and Eurasia.

 Mr. Roseman’s accomplishments include the:

-• Creation of proactive, innovative and effective corporate energy strategies
+• Creation of proactive, innovative and effective government and corporate energy strategies

-• Development of integrated plans that satisfy regulatory and environmental requirements
+• Ensuring integrated plans that ensure resource adequacy and meet regulatory requirements

 • Application of market analysis to identify and finance investment opportunities